catterer/chesshub/README.md

 ## Server architecture III (game history)

 So far, the whole system doesn't require us to store move history for every game (because we only operate with the latest state).
 However, move history has its value and should be stored along with the context in the same document.
-Given the samll size of chess parties (<100 moves, each of which requires a few bytes), this should not impose a large overhead.
+Given the small size of chess parties (<100 moves, each of which requires a few bytes), this should not impose a large overhead.

-## Server architecture IV (fault tolerance etc)
+## Server architecture IV (fault tolerance)

 Every component of the system is fault tolerant:
 - ChessEngine I: stateless nature of ChessEngine pods makes it possible to upscale and restart dead pods on the fly.
 Active clients always maintain a working connection with ChessEngine instance due to PollGame RPC (+enabled gRPC keepalive).
 On reconnects, clients should always resent PollGame for all the games they are interested in (list of games can be retrieved with GameList RPC).
 PollGame context_version field guarantees that no updates are lost between the client and Storage.